Best Nonprofit CRMs (Updated 2023)

 Best Nonprofit CRM for Tech-Savvy Organizations: Salesforce

 Considered by many to be the most well-known CRM for sales, Salesforce integrates well with third-party systems but will need to obtain a variety of separate subscriptions to operate.
-Clients can use the Nonprofit Success Pack to customize Salesforce for nonprofits; this solution is then known as the Nonprofit Cloud.
+Clients can use the Nonprofit Success Pack to customize Salesforce for nonprofits.
 Salesforce is relatively new to the nonprofit space (having launched this solution in 2018), but they’ve been an industry mainstay for more than 20 years.

 Software-developer-level of knowledge is required to make any adjustments or configurations to Salesforce, which is not always available for small and mid-size nonprofits.